PowerSimulationsDynamics.jl -- An Open Source Modeling Package for Modern Power Systems with Inverter-Based Resources: Software design and structure

 where \eqref{eq:volt} represents the Kirchoff Voltage Laws across the series element of a branch, and is used to evolve the electric current of branches modeled dynamically. $E_\ell$ is the rectangular incidence matrix that returns the difference between the sending and receiving buses, and $R$ and $L$ are the the series resistance and inductance matrices of each dynamic branch.

 Equation \eqref{eq:current-inj} represent Kirchoff Current Laws across the network (for each bus), where $\vec{i}_\d^b$ and $\vec{i}_\q^b$ are the total real ($\d$-axis) and imaginary current ($\q$-axis) injections from devices and dynamic branches at the bus $b$.
-The admittance matrix $Y_a$ corresponds to a modified admittance matrix without the series elements of the branches modeled dynamically.
-The blocks $1/B$ on the left-hand side corresponds to the total lump capacitance at the nodes.
-The classical network model in \ac{QSP} models employ \ac{SPT} to eliminate the differential terms since the terms $\ell/\Omega_b,c/\Omega_b \approx 10^{-3}$ have small values in most systems operating at 50 or 60 Hz.
+The blocks $1/B$ on the left-hand side corresponds to the total lump capacitance at the nodes as described in \cite{def_paper}.
 If the model doesn't include dynamics lines, the left-hand-side of \eqref{eq:current-inj} is zero yielding the equivalent \ac{QSP} network representation $0 = V - \boldsymbol{Y}I$.

 Since the square matrices on the left and right hand side are sparse and have the same pattern in each block, \texttt{PSID.jl} implements a sparse matrix vector multiplication using the \texttt{nzrange} to reduce computational effort.
 Note that effectively, the matrices on the left hand side of the equations is $M_y$, the mass matrix in equations \eqref{eq:sim_mm2}.